Efficient Parameter Estimation of Truncated Boolean Product Distributions: Efficient Learnability from Truncated Samples: Necessary Conditions

 For the efficient estimation of $\vec{z}$, we also need to assume that the truncation set $S$ is large enough.
 Namely, we assume that:

-\begin{assumption} For the truncation set $S$, there is an $\alpha > 0$ so that the Boolean product distribution $\D$ has $\D(S) \geq \alpha$. \end{assumption}
+\begin{assumption} For the truncation set $S$, there is a constant $\alpha > 0$ so that the Boolean product distribution $\D$ has $\D(S) \geq \alpha$. \end{assumption} \Cref{as:mass} is not necessary for efficient learning, in the sense that e.g., there may be $\alpha$-fat product distributions which do not satisfy this condition, but are still efficiently learnable using \Cref{cor:fat-learning}.

+We conclude this section with a remark.
+Note that complex models, such as Bayes networks and Ising models, can be cast as truncated product distributions in a Boolean hypercube of appropriately high dimension (the translation is conceptually similar to that for Mallows models in \Cref{s:ranking}).
+For instance, the Ising model over $\{-1,+1\}^d$ with interaction matrix $J$ (with $J_{ii} = 0)$ and external field $h$ is defined by the function $\pi(x) = x^T J x + h^T x$ and is a probability measure $\mu(x) \propto \exp(\pi(x))$.
+We have a dimension for each edge and a dimension for each spin (so the Boolean Product distribution is a measure over $\{-1,+1\}^{\binom{d}{2} + d}$) and the truncation set $S_{\mathrm{Ising}}$ consists of all $2^d$ binary vectors with valid edge labels (i.e., vectors with edge labels consistent with some allocation of $\{+,-\}$ to the vertices).
+Hence, we can consider the product probability measure over the points $x \in \{-1,+1\}^{\binom{d}{2} + d}$ with density

+Casting an Ising model $\mu$ to our setting results in a truncated Boolean product distribution $\mu(x) = \D(x) \vec 1\{x \in S_{\mathrm{Ising}}\}/\D(S_{\mathrm{Ising}})$ that satisfies \Cref{as:identify}, \Cref{as:oracle} and pontentially \Cref{as:anticon}, assuming that the parameters of the Ising model are ``sufficiently nice'' so that the $\binom{d}{2}+d$ parameters of $\D$ are bounded away from $0$ and $1$.
+In general, it is not guaranteed to satisfy \Cref{as:mass}, which is in accordance with the fact that sampling from an Ising model is computationally hard in general (see e.g., \cite{huber1999efficient,sly2012computational})).

-In the following section, we present the Projected Stochastic Gradient Descent algorithm and show that assumptions~\ref{as:oracle},~\ref{as:anticon}~and~\ref{as:mass} are sufficient for the efficient estimation of the natural parameter vector $\vec{z}$ of the Boolean product distribution $\D$ by sampling from its truncation $\D_S$.
+In the following section, we present the Projected Stochastic Gradient Descent algorithm and show that assumptions~\ref{as:oracle},~\ref{as:anticon} {(under some particular regime for the parameter $\lambda$)}~and~\ref{as:mass} (e.g., for an absolute constant $\alpha)$ are sufficient for the estimation of the natural parameter vector $\vec{z}$ of the Boolean product distribution $\D$ by sampling from its truncation $\D_S$.